secretstartups/handbook/business-technology/data-team/organization/data-science/project_dev_approach/index.html.md

 **Considerations**:
 - This step is prone to a lot of human error, so completing the tasks outlined above is helpful to ensure accurate scoring of the model.
 - What is the scoring cadence (Daily/Weekly/Month)?
 Batch or real-time?
-    - real-time scoring will likely have different techological requirements than batch scoring.
+    - real-time scoring will likely have different technological requirements than batch scoring.

 **Completion Criteria:**
 - When scoring code is run on the training dataset, the score descriptives are identical to what was observed during training